webloom-agency/wegen/docs/tips-guides/docker.md

     ```

     Your application should now be running.
 You can access it by visiting `http://<ipofserver>:3000/` in your web browser.
 Replace `<ipofserver>` with the IP address of the server where Docker is running (this will likely be `localhost` if you're running it on your local machine).

 ## Using your own database

 If you don't want to host your own db, here are some steps

 1. Open up your docker compose file. `docker/compose.yml`
    Comment out the postgres section and the volume
-2. Update `.env.local` change your DB url
+2. Update `.env` change your DB url
 3. Migrate the DB

 ```sh
 pnpm db:migrate
 ```

 4. Run the app

 ```sh
 pnpm docker-compose:up
 ```

 ## What is possible in docker and what is not

 - Full support for MCP stdio servers that work with bunx, uvx and npx.